 Have you ever noticed how many temples, arches, columns, and even Pantheon-like buildings there are in New York City?
 Columbus stands atop a column; Grand Central Station’s main concourse evokes the imperial baths of ancient Rome; and New York’s Custom house, known today as Federal Hall, looks a Doric temple and the New York Stock Exchange looks like a Corinthian temple.
 The buildings are all part of what has been termed the Neo-Antique, a purposefully mixing of ancient architectural forms and motifs to create new and original buildings.
 Many of you might know of these buildings as Neo-Classical or Neo-Egypt, but thinking of them as Neo-Antique encourages one to think of how these buildings are interconnected and similar (as well as different).

 Its development has been enthusiastically supported by a grant from Classical Association of the Atlantic States.
-A series of podcasts is also being developed as a part of this project.
+A series of podcasts was also developed as a part of this project.